sammyloaded/Smartpanel-Description-Importer/README.md

 * Provides robust error handling for smooth troubleshooting.
 * Safeguards against SQL injection through secure data handling.

+## Compatibility

+This script is specifically tailored for Smartpanel users utilizing the Provider API v2.

 ## How It Works

 1. **Database Connection:**